 "You cannot pay a spouse in Ohio."
 Mostly true, but the narrow exception at OAC 5160-44-32 permits spousal employment as a caregiver when no other willing-and-able provider is available, with agency or FMS employment.

 "The ADRN has its own phone number."
 Ohio's Aging and Disability Resource Network is decentralized through the 12 AAAs.
-There is no single statewide ADRN line distinct from 1-866-243-5678 (ODA's caregiver-support line) or your local AAA's intake number.
+There is no single statewide ADRN line distinct from 1-866-243-5678 (the Ohio Department of Aging's statewide line, which connects you to the Area Agency on Aging serving your community) or your local AAA's intake number.

 "Adult day care is just babysitting."
 ODA-certified adult day at the Intensive level provides medication administration and nursing oversight; many programs run dementia-specific curricula.
 It is one of the most effective ways to keep a person at home longer.